8 FAQs about EMV credit cards

 Today, any parties not EMV-ready could face much higher costs in the event of a large data breach.

 Automated fuel dispensers will have until 2017 to make the shift to EMV.
-Until then, they will follow existing fraud liability rulings.
+ATMs are facing two fraud liability shift dates: MasterCard’s in October 2016 and Visa’s in October 2017.
+Until those dates pass, they will follow existing fraud liability rulings.

 Getting poll results.
 Please wait...